Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Proposed Future Research Directions

 The experiments were often made by use of psychometric questionnaires.
-In some cases, they are self-assessments provided by the participants, while in others they are assessments about the participants provided by external observers.
+In some cases, they are self-assessments provided by the participants whereas in others they are assessments about the participants provided by external observers.
 In both cases, the questionnaire outcomes are used as labels for the evaluation of the approaches.
 Therefore, in the case of assessments made by multiple observers, it would be important to analyze \textbf{the reliability of the judgments}, i.e., whether the different observers actually agree beyond the chance level.
-The aforementioned reliability analysis is still not in the common practice of face-to-face co-located human-human social interaction research.
+The aforementioned reliability analysis is still not in the common practice of reviewed datasets.
 For instance, studies \cite{Favaretto2019,Zhang_2020_WACV,Chongyang2019,Jinna2018,Jinna2019,Matic2014,Tung2012,Echeverria2019,Bhattacharya2018,Solera2015,Suzuki2013,Hagad2011,Bhattacharya2019,Tung2014,koutsombogera2018,Onishi2020,Kumano2015,Bano2018,Alletto2014,Ramanathan2013,Alletto2015,Yasuyuki2010,Nihei2014,Bano2017} neither discussed the reliability of the annotations nor showed the trustfulness of the ground-truth data by applying quantitative inter-rater agreement analysis.